Ryosenji Temple 了仙寺

 Ryosenji Temple is a 10-minute walk from Shimoda Station.

-Ryosenji Temple is where the U.S. Government and the Japanese Tokugawa shogunate signed the Treaty of Amity and Commerce in 1858
+Ryosenji Temple is where the U.S. Government and the Japanese Tokugawa shogunate eventually signed the Treaty of Peace and Amity in 1854

 Ryosenji Temple also has an attached museum, with several artifacts from Commodore Matthew Perry's time in Shimoda